http://Thriveworks%20Choosing%20Therapy%20Award%20Logo%20for%20Best%20Online%20Therapy%20Options%20with%20Insurance%20for%202023

 At the beginning of each session, the therapist and client will visit briefly in an effort to determine whether the results seen so far have been maintained.
 From here, they can evaluate the appropriateness of the treatment and how it should proceed.

 If you’re struggling with anxiety, pain, PTSD, substance abuse, or another challenge, consider EMDR therapy.
 Give Thriveworks Portage a call—we will evaluate you and your situation and help you determine if EMDR or another therapy will suit your needs.
+We offer evening and weekend sessions, and we accept most major insurances.

 Pricing & insurance

-Our therapists accept most major insurances.
-We accept 585+ insurance plans, and offer self-pay options, too.
+Our therapists accept most major insurance and we offer self-pay options too.

-Learn more about pricing for therapy and counseling services at Thriveworks.
+Learn more about pricing for therapy and counseling at Thriveworks.

 • Aetna